ssilverman/TeensyDMX/README.md

 In summary, the _connected_ concept here has more to do with line noise and bad timing than it does with a physical connection.
 Perhaps a future release will rename this API concept or address it with the timer...

+### Packet statistics

+Packet statistics are tracked and the latest can be retrieved from a `PacketStats` object returned by `packetStats()`.
+Included are these variables:

+1. `size`: The latest received packet size.
+2. `timestamp`: The timestamp of the last packet received.
+3. `breakPlusMABTime`: The sum of the BREAK and MAB times.
+Note that it's not currently possible to determine where the BREAK ends and the MAB starts, with the current incarnation of the code.
+4. `breakToBreakTime`: The latest measured BREAK-to-BREAK time.
+Note that this is not collected at the same time as the other variables and only represents the last known duration.
+This will be out of sync with the rest of the values in the presence of packet errors.
+5. `packetTime`: The duration of the last packet, measured from BREAK start to the end of the last slot.

+There is also an optional parameter in `readPacket`, a `PacketStats*`, that enables retrieval of this data atomically with the packet data.

+These metrics are reset to zero when the receiver is started or restarted.

 ### Synchronous operation by using custom responders